TylerYep/workshop/docs/fibonacci_heap.md

 smallest element can therefore be accomplished by just looking at the min element.
 All of these operations complete in O(1) time.

-The tricky operations are dequeue_min and decrease_key. dequeue_min works by removing the root of the tree containing the smallest element, then merging its children with the topmost roots.
+The tricky operations are dequeue and decrease_key. dequeue works by removing the root of the tree containing the smallest element, then merging its children with the topmost roots.
 Then, the roots are scanned and merged so that there is only one tree of each degree in the root list.
 This works by